 Pricing is trickier to predict for the upcoming flagship, but if it's anything like the OnePlus 9, expect a sub-$800 price tag.

 With every new flagship phone launch comes a slightly updated design, and if these leaked renders from @OnLeaks (via 91Mobiles and Smartprix) are to be believed, the OnePlus 11 will be similar to what we've seen on other recent smartphones like the Huawei Mate 50.
 In other words, prepare for circular design.

-Instead of the squared-off camera housing on the OnePlus 10 Pro, it appears the OnePlus 11 will have a circular camera bump with lenses spaced like a square.
-Plus, you can expect the "Hasselblad" logo in the centre.
-Other than that, we only see a black color option for now, but more could be on the way.
+Instead of the squared-off camera housing on the OnePlus 10 Pro, it appears the OnePlus 11 will have a circular camera bump with three lenses and a LED flash spaced like a square.
+Plus, you can expect the "Hasselblad" logo in the center this time.

 As for the front, the leaks state that we can expect a 6.7-inch AMOLED display, with the hole-punch camera appearing at the top-left corner of the screen.
 Oh, and the alert slider is expected to be making a return, too.

 The OnePlus 11 is confirmed to come with the next-gen Snapdragon 8 Gen 2 chip, meaning it will see another jump in chip performance compared to 2022's list of 8 Gen 1-equipped smartphones.

 The next-generation flagship mobile chipset that's set to deliver a 35% performance boost over the Snapdragon 8 Gen 1, a new Cognitive ISP to enhance photos and videos, and more efficient AI-based tasks.
 What's more, it's set to bring ray tracing to mobile gaming.